rich-s-d/C-Sharp-Cheat-Sheets/README.md

 }
 ```
 ## Classes
 A class defines a new type.
 A class makes objects.
 Classes abstract and encapulate.
-Contain state(data type, for example with a field definition) and behaviours (methods).
+Contain state(data type, for example a field definition) and behaviours (methods).
 ```

 ```